pawadski/monitoring_exporter/README.md

 Playbook is included in `monitoring_exporter.yml`.

 You will likely need to edit the IP address variable `ip_address` - this is the IP address the playbook will add to the appropriate xinetd.d files, as a makeshift whitelist if you have only one Prometheus instance that's going to be contacting the exporter.

+You can run the playbook with variables using the `-e` parameter: `ansible-playbook -l web_servers -e ip_address=123.123.123.123 monitoring_exporter.yml`

+Or fetching your public IP dynamically: `ansible-playbook -l web_servers -e ip_address=$(curl -s icanhazip.com) monitoring_exporter.yml`

 ### Installing without Ansible

 - Install Xinetd
-- "template" the `exporter_monitoring.xinetd` file into /etc/xinetd.d/ (you will need to change the IP address setting inside)
+- "template" the `exporter_monitoring.xinetd` file into /etc/xinetd.d/ (you will need to change the IP address setting inside or remove it if you do not intend on using the Xinetd whitelist)
 - `mkdir -p /opt/metrics.d/`
 - Place `exporter_monitoring` in `/opt/metrics.d/exporter_monitoring`
 - Place `httpwrapper` in `/opt/metrics.d/httpwrapper`